stanekondrej/void-docs/src/config/print/index.md

 As prerequisites, install the `cups` package and enable the `cupsd` service.
 Wait until the service is marked available.

+You may want to add your user to the `lpadmin` group, as this will enable you to configure your printer using your user account.

 ## Installing Printing Drivers

 If the printer is being accessed over the network and supports PostScript or